 What is clear is that the Templars broke and fled back toward the main feudal army around the King.
 At this point in time, however, the feudal army was already scattered across the valley floor “mopping up” after their successful action against Farukh Shah.
 They were in no position to form a cohesive force.
 Salah al-Din’s cavalry, hot on the heels of the Templars, fell upon the dispersed Christian forces, killing and capturing large numbers of Christian knights and nobles, including Baron Baldwin of Ramla and Mirabel, Hugh of Tiberius, and, according to Arab sources, some 270 knights and nobles altogether.

 The King’s household, however, rallied around him and extricated him from the field with help and reinforcements from Reginald of Sidon.
 This was, of course, vital, as his capture would have had even more serious consequences than the other losses incurred.
-But his escape is notable for another reason as well: Baldwin was unhorsed during the — evidently heated — engagement, but his leprosy had by this stage advanced so far that he no longer had the use of his hand and arms and was unable to remount.
+But his escape is notable for another reason as well: Baldwin was unhorsed during the — evidently heated — engagement, but his leprosy had by this stage advanced so far that he no longer had the use of his hands and arms and was unable to remount.
 The King had to be carried off the field on the back of a Frankish knight.

 Just two months earlier, in another skirmish with Saracen cavalry, King Baldwin’s horse had bolted and, without the use of his hands, he had been unable to regain control.
-Now, because he was unable to remount with thrown, he had come within a hair’s breadth of capture.
+Now, because he was unable to remount when thrown, he had come within a hair’s breadth of capture.
 The eighteen-year-old king, who just two years earlier had led his chivalry to a stunning victory over Salah al-Din at Montgisard, was now forced to face the fact that he could no longer command his armies from horseback.
 In a society in which the mounted warrior, the knight, was the incarnation of manly virtue and prowess, it must have broken Baldwin’s heart.
 Not that he surrendered to his disability entirely: in the future, he would lead his armies from a litter.

-Meanwhile, the sorry outcome of this obscure engagement had two additional detrimental consequences for the Kingdom of Jerusalem.
+Meanwhile, the sorry outcome of this obscure engagement had two additional detrimental but indirect consequences for the Kingdom of Jerusalem.
 First, among the captives was the Templar Grand Master, Odo St. Amand.
 Whether he was to blame for an unnecessary defeat, as William of Tyre suggests, or not, he had the courage and honor (as his successor Gerard de Rideford did not ) to refuse ransom in accordance with the Templar Rule.
 He died miserably in a Saracen dungeon — thereby paving the way, indirectly, for the election of the disastrous and unscrupulous Gerard de Rideford.

-Equally wide-reaching in its effect was the capture of Baldwin, Baron of Ramla and Mirable.
-Baldwin (often referred to as Baldwin of Ibelin because he was the son of the First Baron of Ibelin and older brother of Balian d’Ibelin, the founder of the Ibelin dynasty) was considered such a valuable prisoner that Salah al-Din set his ransom higher than the ransom once asked for King Baldwin II of Jerusalem; in short, the Saracen Sultan demanded “a king’s ransom” for a baron whose feudal holding was only two thirds of that of the upper tier of barons (Tripoli, Caesarea, Sidon, Galilee, Jaffa-Ascalon).
+Equally wide-reaching in its effect was the capture of Baldwin, Baron of Ramla and Mirabel.
+Baldwin (often referred to as Baldwin of Ibelin because he was the son of the First Baron of Ibelin and older brother of Balian d’Ibelin, the founder of the Ibelin dynasty) was considered such a valuable prisoner that Salah al-Din set his ransom higher than the ransom once asked for King Baldwin II of Jerusalem; in short, the Saracen Sultan demanded “a king’s ransom” for a baron whose feudal holding was only two-thirds of that of the upper tier of barons (Tripoli, Caesarea, Sidon, Galilee, Jaffa-Ascalon).
 This is not logical — unless the Sultan had some reason to believe that Ramla was destined to become a king.
 According to the chronicler Ernoul, who had close ties to the Ibelin family and so can be considered an “insider” — albeit a biased insider, Princess Sibylla of Jerusalem had at this time promised to marry Ramla.
 Such a marriage would have made Ramla the effective heir to the throne, and Salah ad-Din would have had every reason to both demand the high ransom and hope that the cost of paying it would discredit Ramla to his future subjects.
 Curiously, the ransom was paid not by the treasury of Jerusalem but by the Byzantine Emperor instead, suggesting that the latter also had reason to expect Ramla to become King of Jerusalem.
 Both Salah al-Din and Emperor Manuel I appear to have been misinformed.
 That, or — as Ernoul suggests — Princess Sibylla changed her mind after Ramla was captured.